DIRECTOR: Taneli Mustonen

 - A woman is smacked in the face with a wrench.

 Lake Bodom was a movie I had heard a lot of people praising before I got a chance to witness it.
 When I first saw the film's poster, I expected just your run of the mill, low budget slasher.
 I expected nothing more from it.
 I think my low expectations for the film may have yielded positive results.
 This is a clever, meta-filled and dark slasher.
-There is even a few nice surprised and some solid acting.
+There is even a few nice surprise twists and some fantastic acting from our two lead actresses.
 Go in not knowing a thing and you should be pleasantly surprised.